xizon/Uix-Slideshow/readme.txt

 (1) Shortcode - Embed a shortcode into the editor of any post, page, or custom post type.

-  Use `[uix_slideshow_output show="-1"]` to add it to your Post, Widgets or Page content.
+  Use `[uix_slideshow_output]` to add it to your Post, Widgets or Page content.
 Now this shortcode has one attributes.
 Uix Slideshow show at most can be customized using the "show" parameter.
-Show all items if value is '-1'.

   Go to your WordPress admin panel, edit or create a new post (or page).
 You’ll see a Uix Slideshow button in the toolbar.